-- (c) When a question is under debate, the President shall receive no motion except:

-- (1) To adjourn.

-- (2) To take a recess.

 - (3) To question the presence of a quorum or request a call of the Senate.

 - (4) To strike the enacting or resolving clause.

 - (5) To lay on the table.

 - (6) For the previous question.

 - (7) To close debate at a specified time.

 - (8) To postpone to a day certain.

 - (9) To commit.

 - (10) To amend.

 - (11) To postpone indefinitely.

-and such motions shall take precedence in the order named; provided, however, that no one motion may be made more than once at any stage of any particular bill or proposition.
+Such motions shall take precedence in the order named; but no one motion may be made more than once at any stage of any particular bill or proposition.

-- (d) No motion or proposition on a subject different from that under consideration shall be admitted under color of amendment. - (e) A motion to postpone to a day certain, or indefinitely, being decided, shall not again be allowed at the same stage of the bill or proposition; and if a bill or proposition be set for consideration on a certain day, it shall not be considered at an earlier day. - (f) No person other than a Senator shall present any petition, memorial or address while the Senate is in session. - (g) All so-called substitute motions and resolutions shall be considered as amendments only, and shall be subject to the rules relating thereto, except such matters as may be reported by committee. - (h) All amendments to bills, resolutions, and memorials, to reports of the committee of the whole, or to reports of committees of reference, must be typed on appropriate amendment forms and presented to the secretary, who shall number such amendments as received, and when presented in this manner each such amendment shall be deemed to be pending and shall be considered in the order received.
+- (d) No motion or proposition on a subject different from that under consideration shall be admitted under color of amendment. - (e) A motion to postpone to a day certain, or indefinitely, being decided, shall not again be allowed at the same stage of the bill or proposition; and if a bill or proposition be set for consideration on a certain day, it shall not be considered at an earlier day. - (f) No person other than a Senator shall present any petition, memorial, or address while the Senate is in session.

+- (g) All so-called substitute motions and resolutions shall be considered as amendments only, and shall be subject to the rules relating thereto, except such matters as may be reported by committee. - All amendments to bills, resolutions, and (h) memorials, to reports of the committee of the whole, or to reports of committees of reference, must be typed on appropriate amendment forms and presented to the secretary, who shall number such amendments received, and when presented in this as manner each such amendment shall be deemed to be pending and shall be considered in the order received.
 Each amendment should be checked for technical errors by the sponsor of the amendment before it is presented to the secretary.

-6. QUESTIONS OF ORDER - APPEAL
+6. QUESTIONS OF ORDER -- APPEAL

-All questions of order shall be decided by the President without debate, but any decision of the chair shall be subject to an appeal to the Senate by any Senator.
+(a) All questions of order shall be decided by the President without debate, but any decision of the chair shall be subject to an appeal to the Senate by any Senator.
 The Senator making such appeal shall state his reasons therefor, using not more than ten minutes for such purpose, to which the President may respond.
 Such appeal shall be acted upon immediately, and no motion or other business, except a motion to adjourn or to take a recess, shall be entertained, until the question be determined by a majority vote of the members present.

-7. MOTIONS TO ADJOURN OR RECESS
+7. IDTIONS TO ALJOURN OR RECESS

-A motion to adjourn, or a motion to take a recess shall always be in order, but being decided in the negative, shall not be again entertained unless some motion other than a call of the Senate, motion to adjourn, or motion for recess shall have taken place.
+(a) A motion to adjourn, or a motion to take a recess shall always be in order, but being decided in the negative, shall not be again entertained unless some motion other than a call of the Senate, motion to adjourn, or motion for recess shall have taken place.